voutilad/virtio_vmmci/README.md

 2. I lean heavily on the simplification that OpenBSD virtualization guests are single CPU currently.

-3. This won't solve larger clock issues...getting your kernel to trust and use the `tsc` clocksource.
+3. This currenly won't solve larger clock issues, such as major drift.

 4. I primarily focus on supporting the newest long-term support kernels picked up by major distros, which means Linux 5.4 at the